 U.S. District Judge Anne Thompson issues a temporary restraining order barring enforcement of New Jerseys so-called partial birth abortion bill.
 The action is taken shortly after the NJ State Senate joins the Assembly in overriding Governor Christie Todd Whitman's veto of the bill.

-Reproductive health care services at PPMNJ include: Pap smear, breast exam, pregnancy test, diabetes screening, testing for vaginal infection, urinary tract infection screening, prenatal care, emergency contraception, colposcopy service, midlife services, physical exam, blood test, routine urinalysis, blood pressure, cholesterol screening, treatment supplies, contraceptivesupplies, sexually transmitted disease screening, including HIV oral testing.
+Reproductive health care services at PPMNJ include: Pap smears, breast exams, pregnancy tests, diabetes screenings, testing for vaginal infections, urinary tract infection screenings, prenatal care, emergency contraception, colposcopy services, midlife services, physical exams, blood tests, routine urinalysis, blood pressure, cholesterol screenings, treatment supplies, contraceptive supplies, and STD screenings, including HIV oral testing.

 1998 The New Jersey Senate Health Committee and Assembly Health Committee consider a bill proposing a mandatory 24-hour delay for women seeking abortions.
 Five other anti-choice bills are filed.

-Family Planning Advocates of New Jersey introduces an initiative entitled Spend a Little, Save a Lot to legislature to spend $3.5 million on family planning that would save the state $12 million.
+Family Planning Advocates of New Jersey introduces an initiative entitled Spend a Little, Save a Lot to the legislature urging them to spend $3.5 million on family planning that would save the state $12 million.
 It fails.